Alwatr/alwatr/packages/core/logger/README.md

 ### Debug Mode

-Many of the methods in the logger are no-ops when the debug mode is off in browser.
+Many of the methods in the logger are no-ops when the debug mode is off in the browser.
 Please remember to **reload** the window after changing the debug mode.

 - Debugging all scopes